GSARP Fall 2025 Meeting

 8:30 Call to Order – Matt Phillips, Florida Fish and Wildlife Conservation Commission (FL FWCC), Panel Chair

-9:00 USFWS State and Interstate Aquatic Nuisance Species Management Plan (SIANSMP) funding to the SCDNR Marine Resources Research Institute: From FY2014 to the present day – Peter Kingsley-Smith, SCDNR
+9:00 Research highlights from USFWS State and Interstate Aquatic Nuisance Species Management Plan (SIANSMP) funding to the SCDNR Marine Resources Research Institute: FY2014 to the present day. – Peter Kingsley-Smith, SCDNR

 9:20 The SC Aquatic Nuisance Plants Program at the Department of Environmental Services – Julie Holling, SC Department of Environmental Services (SC DES)